Are you planning to visit Japan? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Japan.

-In Japan the power plugs and sockets are of type A and B. Check out the following pictures.
+In Japan the power plug sockets are of type A and B. Check out the following pictures.
 When living in the United States of America you don't need a power plug adapter in Japan.
 Your power plugs fit.
 We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.

 Buy a power plug (travel) adapter